NourAJ20/NourAJ20/README.md

 - 👋 Hi, I’m @NourAJ20
-- 👀 I’m interested in ...
-Data Analysis
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning ...
-SQL and Python
+- 🌱 I’m currently learning SQL, Python, and R
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data and Educational Projects
-- 📫 How to reach me ...
+- 📫 How to reach me -> nouraantabli@gmail.com
+- I have a Master of Science in Organizational Psychology.
+Data is also very important in that field.

 <!---
 NourAJ20/NourAJ20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.